 Carewest is involved with the Partnerships in Injury Reduction (PIR) program and has achieved a Certificate of Recognition since 2003.
 The PIR program is a joint initiative between Alberta Health, the Workers’ Compensation Board (WCB), Industry Partners such as the Continuing Care Safety Association (CCSA) and employers who participate with the goal of reducing injuries and improving safety.
 A Certificate of Recognition (COR) is awarded to employers who meet the program standards during the three year cycle of audits and/or action plans.

-The audit consists of eight elements and achieved the following scores:
+The audit consists of 10 elements and achieved the following scores:

 Staff Experience Survey

 At Carewest, staff are our most important resource.
 We survey staff annually on key areas of focus – overall experience, leadership, communication, education, teams, client safety and staff safety.
-Our last survey, administered in early 2018, saw 654 staff respond and give us strong feedback that indicates we are supporting our staff well.
-94.5% of our staff are proud to say they work for Carewest and 93.3% would recommend Carewest as a good place to work.
+Our last survey, administered in early 2021, saw 37.1% staff respond and give us strong feedback that indicates we are supporting our staff well.
+97.7% of our staff are proud of the work that they do and 91.9% would recommend Carewest as a good place to work.